Spirit of the Southwest: Durango, Silverton, Ouray & Pagosa Springs

 Visiting During Winter?

-Purgatory (formerly Durango Mountain Resort) is emerging as one of the nation’s top ski destinations, with affordable packages and a low-key atmosphere that encourage vacation relaxation.
-Silverton Mountain is the state’s highest and steepest ski mountain, serving up un-groomed expert terrain for those who prefer skiing the old-school way, while families head to Kendall Mountain Ski Area.
+Purgatory is emerging as one of the nation’s top ski destinations, with affordable packages and a low-key atmosphere that encourage vacation relaxation.
+Silverton Mountain is the state’s highest and steepest ski mountain, serving up un-groomed expert terrain for those who prefer skiing the old-school way, while families head to Kendall Mountain Ski Area and Hesperus Ski Area.
 Just 23 miles from Pagosa Springs, visitors and locals alike flock to Wolf Creek Ski Resort to ski and ride “the most snow in Colorado,” with an average of 430 inches of natural (not manmade) snowfall per season.

 Beyond the slopes, Durango, Silverton, Ouray and Pagosa Springs all take advantage of their deep San Juan Mountain powder with endless trails perfect for backcountry snowshoeing, cross-country skiing, sledding and snowmobiling.

-Photos: Ouray Chamber of Commerce/Kane Scheidegger; Durango Area Tourism Office.
+Photos: Ouray Chamber of Commerce/Kane Scheidegger; Visit Durango.